cammycraig/airPollution/README.md

   - Here, enable SSH

-  - <<AND DESKTOP AUTO-LOGIN?>>
+  - And configure the Pi to boot with desktop auto-login

 - Run 'ifconfig' to find the IP address of this Pi (make sure to make a note of this for later!)

 - Run 'sudo apt install git-core python-serial python-enum'

 - Install the matter.py file onto /home/pi

+  - This can be easily done with SFTP, a USB or even downloading directly from this Github over the internet

 - Create a data.txt file using 'sudo nano data.txt'